If there’s one company that knows a thing or two about keeping its customers happy, it’s Disney.

-Disney’s brand promise, i.e. what makes it most desirable as well as how it differentiates itself from others, has been the same since Walt Disney opened the first theme park in 1955.
+Disney’s brand promise – which is what makes it most desirable and how it differentiates itself from others – has been the same since Walt Disney opened the very first theme park in 1955.
 Essentially, it is to make magical experiences come alive, and to create happiness via these experiences.

-Disney aims to deliver its brand promise by making even mundane details magical, and focusing on the unexpected ways it might bring happiness to customers.
+Disney aims to deliver its brand promise by making these mundane details magical, and focusing on the unexpected ways it might bring happiness to customers.